WindiAlAzmi/butter-bear/readme.md

-# To-Do List API with Authentication (Login & Register)
+# TODO List API with Authentication (Login & Register)

 This is a RESTful API built with **Node.js** and **Express.js** that provides user authentication (login and register) and management of personal to-do lists.
 Authentication is handled using **JWT (JSON Web Tokens)**.